Dr. John Plunkett

 “His work made progress possible,” emailed intensivist Steven Gabaeff, who has published his own papers on SBS (here and here).
 “He was generous, good natured, brilliant, warm, hard working… and he did so much to raise awareness of our shared concerns.
 He was the catalyst for getting the attorneys involved.”

 In 2005, Dr. Plunkett published an editorial in the BMJ, co-authored with British neuropathologist Dr. Gennian Geddes, with the self-explanatory title, “The evidence base for shaken baby syndrome: We need to re-evaluate the diagnostic criteria.”
-(The same issue contains Dr. Lantz’s paper on retinal folds.)
+(The same issue contained a paper by Dr. Lantz about retinal folds.)

 Dr. Plunkett also coauthored papers with automotive-research pioneer Dr. Werner Goldsmith and biomechanics expert Chris Van Ee.
 He organized two conferences of the EBMS, and he recruited presenters for the 2013 World Congress on Infant Head Trauma, a forum organized by the publishing arm of the National Association of Medical Examiners to foster direct debate between proponents and skeptics of shaken baby theory.